jewlofthelotus/SlickQuiz-WordPress/readme.txt

 = 1.0 =
 This is the initial setup of the plugin.

 == Upgrade Notice ==

+= 1.2.34 =
+* Added Share button to Facebook Like button
+* REMOVES single option to randomly sort questions and answers, instead you should use the individual "randomly sort questions" and "randomly sort answers" options.
+* Made "Back" button styles less prominent to avoid confusion
+* Added some cursor styles to checkboxes, radios, and labels to make them more user friendly
+* Bug fix: unpublishing works again!
+* Updated readme / FAQ documentation

 = 1.2.33 =
 * Made the "Preview" step optional when saving quizzes